LucaLanziani/personal-site-hugo/content/posts/2022/03/cluster-api-eks-multitenancy.md

 <!-- more -->

-Cluster api supports multiple Providers and the one we want to fucus on today is the [Provider AWS](https://cluster-api-aws.sigs.k8s.io/).
+Cluster API supports multiple Providers, and the one we want to focus on today is the [Provider AWS](https://cluster-api-aws.sigs.k8s.io/).

-Specifically we want to use it to provision EKS cluster with managed nodes.
+Specifically, we want to use it to provision EKS clusters with managed nodes.

-Without spending too much time on describing what the tool can do let's just right into the tutorial.

 ## Prerequisites